Cost to start your small business: What to budget & how to save

 Legal requirements

-Some industries – particularly regulated industries – require expensive certifications, permits, and licences that add substantially to upfront costs.
+Some industries – particularly regulated industries – require expensive certifications, permits, and licenses that add to upfront costs.

 For example, a food and beverage business may need health and safety permits before it can legally trade.